dustinpfister/blog_posts/_posts/js-copying-vs-referencing-objects-in-javascript.md

 layout: post
 categories: js
 id: 89
-updated: 2019-11-21 06:52:24
+updated: 2019-11-21 08:12:49
-version: 1.2
+version: 1.3
 ---

 I have been cranking out [posts on lodash](/categories/lodash/) as of late, and have come to make a [post on \_.cloneDeep](/2017/11/13/lodash_clonedeep/) which can be used to deep clone objects in javaScript if I am using [lodash](https://lodash.com/).
-As such A thought occurred that maybe I should write a post on the deal with referencing vs copying objects in javaScript, and cover a bunch of ways to go about making a copy of an object.
+However I think it is called for to write a post on a subject that has to do with objects in general with javaScript regardless if lodash is used or not.
+That subject is the deal with referencing vs copying objects in javaScript.

+So in this post I will be covering a bunch of ways to go about making a copy of an object with native javaScript by itself.
+In addition I will try to do my best to get the core of the situation with objects in general down when it comes to copying and referencing them.

 <!-- more -->